pijee/xmrig-busybox/README.md

-# Mining Monero on Docker intro busybox
+# Mining Monero on Docker with busybox

 [Xmrig](https://github.com/xmrig/xmrig) is a free open source tool for mining Monero.
 I made a simple Dockerfile to containerize this application and make deployment easy.
 I used alpine to compile and busybox to deploy.